hawkins/prettier-webpack-plugin/README.md

 ## How it works

 This plugin reads all file dependencies in your dependency graph.
-If a file is found with a matching extension (`.js` and `.jsx` by default), the file is processed by Prettier and overwritten.
+If a file is found with a matching extension, the file is processed by Prettier and overwritten.

 You can provide options Prettier by specifying them when creating the plugin.

+## Looking for a loader?

+It's in its early stages, but you can find a loader version of this plugin here: [prettier-webpack-loader](https://github.com/hawkins/prettier-webpack-loader)

 ## Installation